Do you ever think about how much you’re sacrificing for your children?

 So, choosing to be a highly involved dad over a hobby isn’t sacrifice!
 It’s a wise move — an intentional investment in one thing over the other, because he knows his children need him.
 And his hobby or whatever else he’s chosen to give up isn’t nearly as important as his critical role in their lives.
 Making those eternal investments is what he is all about; the benefits far outweigh the costs.
 Committed fathering is its own reward, and few things can match it.

 Now, does that mean we all have to give up all our hobbies for our kids?
 Not at all.
 But take a long look at your relationships with your kids.
 Are you closely connected with them?
 Are they doing well in most areas of their lives?
-Are there certain areas where they would benefit from more of your loving, coaching and modeling?
+Are there certain areas where they would benefit from more of your involvement or encouragement?
 If you’re not sure, talk with your children’s mom or others who are involved in their lives.

 Your kids are a high priority.
 The trick is to live out those priorities — without whining or complaining or expecting a medal for all your so-called “sacrifices.”
 You’re just doing what a committed dad does.
 And although we don’t need to call them “sacrifices,” they really are worthy of recognition.